CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/troubleshooting.md

 ### SQLite Mode

-- When `XREPORT_DB_BACKEND=sqlite`, the backend initializes `XREPORT/resources/database.db` automatically on first startup if the file does not exist.
+- When `EMBEDDED_DATABASE=true`, the backend initializes `XREPORT/resources/database.db` automatically on first startup if the file does not exist.
 - On later startups, the schema is validated.
 For the inference-first branch, stop the app and delete `app/resources/database.db` if startup reports legacy inference columns; the database is recreated on restart.

 ### PostgreSQL Mode

-- When `XREPORT_DB_BACKEND=postgresql`, PostgreSQL initialization uses the database values from `XREPORT/settings/.env`.
+- When `EMBEDDED_DATABASE=false`, PostgreSQL initialization uses the database values from `XREPORT/settings/.env`.
 - Run `start_on_windows.ps1`, choose `3.
 Initialize database`, and execute `app/scripts/initialize_database.py`.
 - The same script also works for SQLite mode, but it is normally unnecessary because first-run SQLite initialization is automatic.
 - Use a disposable PostgreSQL database for this feature branch.
 If legacy inference columns are reported, drop and recreate that feature database before running initialization; `create_all` is not a migration mechanism.